Which AI Model to Use? Choosing the Best AI Model for Your Needs (Updated) image

 To sum up:

 ChatGPT is best for everyday questions, image generation/editing, and voice conversations.
-Use GPT-4.5 for image generation and creative tasks, o3-mini for math or science-related questions, GPT-4.1 for coding, and GPT-4o for general-purpose.
+Use OpenAI's Sora for image generation and creative tasks, o3 for math or science-related questions, GPT-4.1 for coding, and GPT-5 for general-purpose.
 ChatGPT is not the best for research.

 Claude is best for coding, data analysis, and NLP tasks.
-Use Sonnet 4 for coding, Opus 4 for deep reasoning and writing, and Sonnet 3.5 for quick simple tasks.
+Use Sonnet 4.5 for coding, Opus 4.1 for deep reasoning and writing, and Haiku 4.5 for quick simple tasks.
 Claude is not the best for image generation.

 Perplexity is best for real-time web search, research, and question-answer queries.
 Perplexity is not the best for coding.